-Tim Kim, Editorial Director
+Tim Kim, NaNoWriMo Program Director

-Shelby Gibbs received her B.A. in English Literature from Mills College in 2012.
-She has written literary criticism, personal essays, and the occasional poem on the color purple since childhood.
-Before NaNoWriMo, she interned at a small publishing house in Berkeley and penned a senior thesis on Virginia Woolf.
+Shelby Gibbs received her B.A. in English Literature from Mills College in Oakland, California.
+She has written literary criticism, essays, and the occasional poem on the color purple since childhood.
+Before NaNoWriMo, she worked at a small publishing house and penned a senior thesis on Virginia Woolf.